jdreaver/rust-os/README.md

   - Version 1 <https://os.phil-opp.com/allocating-frames/>
   - Linux kernel does linear mapping.
 Could just do that.
   - Consider using limine again
-- Try limine again (via <https://github.com/jdreaver/rust-os/pull/1>) and use serial port for output/debugging until I implement writing bitmap text.
-  - This might be really useful for better memory mapping support from the bootloader.

 - Tests
   - <https://www.infinyon.com/blog/2021/04/rust-custom-test-harness/>
   - Useful resource, but I couldn't get this to work with the staticlib setup <https://os.phil-opp.com/testing/>
+    - Try again with `main.rs`/ELF thanks to limine!
     - Might be useful <https://blog.frankel.ch/different-test-scopes-rust/>
     - Don't integrate with `cargo test`.
 Do `cargo build --tests` and have a `make test` target
   - Things to test: